-This course focuses on the contributions of African-American writers to the development of a multi-racial culture in America, and to the expression of the black experience through literature.
+Description: This course focuses on the contributions of African-American writers to the development of a multi-racial culture in America, and to the expression of the black experience through literature.

-ENGL 2510 Masterpieces of American Literature I

-This course focuses on the development of ideas, movements, and genres in American literature from exploration and settlement to Romanticism as illustrated through representative texts.
+ENGL 2510 Masterpieces of American Literature I Semester(s) Taught: Fall Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Humanities (HU) Description: This course focuses on the development of ideas, movements, and genres in American literature from exploration and settlement to Romanticism as illustrated through representative texts.

-ENGL 2520 Masterpieces of American Literature II
+ENGL 2520 Masterpieces of American Literature II Semester(s) Taught: Spring

-Credit: 3; Lecture: 3; Lab: 0 Semesters Offered: Spring GE Area: Humanities (HU)

-This course focuses on the development of ideas, movements, and genres in American literature from Realism to the present as illustrated through representative texts.
+Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Humanities (HU) Description: This course focuses on the development of ideas, movements, and genres in American literature from Realism to the present as illustrated through representative texts.